jroes/streamlit-getting-started-m1/README.md

 ## How to use

-1. Clone this repo (`git clone https://github.com/jroes/streamlit-m1-vscode`)
+1. Clone this repo (`git clone https://github.com/jroes/streamlit-getting-started-m1`)
 2. Open in VSCode (`code .`)
-3. Click "Re-launch in container"
+3. Press Cmd+Shift+P and search for "Dev Containers: Reopen in Container"

-Clicking "re-launch in container" will build the underlying Docker container.
+This will build the underlying Docker container.
 From there you should be able to do things like:

 * Open a new Terminal window in VSCode and run `streamlit hello`
 * Run any other streamlit commands, such as `streamlit run streamlit_app.py`